linuxmint/cinnamon-settings-daemon/README.rst

 This plugin handles the keyboard.

+**keyboard settings**

 It reads and listens to the ``org.cinnamon.settings-daemon.peripherals.keyboard`` settings and applies the configuration.

+**numlock state**

 It also listens to the state of the numlock key and saves it in the settings to ensure the state is remembered and preserved for the next session.

+**keyboard layout**

 The layout selection is done in cinnamon-control-center's region plugin (which is presented to the user in cinnamon-settings' keyboard module).
 That configuration is set directly via gkbd (libgnomekbd) and xkl (libxklavier).
 This plugin reads and listens to that configuration and assigns to the keyboard.

+**hotplug command**

+Although it isn't configured by default or used by cinnamon-settings, when a keyboard is plugged in, or removed, the plugin executes the command specified in ``org.cinnamon.settings-daemon.peripherals.input-devices hotplug-command`` with a series of argument to specify the event type, the device etc..

+An example script which can be used for such a command is available in ``plugins/common/input-device-example.sh``.

 media-keys
 ----------